R/V Kilo Moana

 I-Met Lab

-The Met Lab is the forward most lab, just forward of the ship's library.
+The I-Met Lab is the forward most lab, just forward of the ship's gym.
 This lab is the first point of contact for the scientific seawater system.
-This lab houses some of the ship's underway systems, like the thermosalinograph, fluorometer, FRRF, and pCO2 system.
-There is limited bench space in this lab for adding experiments, so please contact your shipboard techs early on in the pre-cruise planning process so that they can accommodate your bench space needs.
+This lab houses some of the ship's underway systems, like the thermosalinograph, fluorometer, and pCO2 system.
+There is limited bench space in this lab for adding equipment.
+Please contact your shipboard techs early on in the pre-cruise planning process so that they can accommodate your bench space needs.

 270 sq. ft.